 The Bolaven Plateau, located in the Annamite Mountain Range which runs along Laos’ eastern border with Vietnam.
 The renowned coffee of Lao PDR is produced in this region: the climate of the plateau, with its cooler temperatures and abundant rainfall makes it the perfect place for coffee production.
 Take time to view several cascading waterfalls -- including the famous Tad Lo and Tad Fan Waterfalls where we will spend the night.

 Day 03 Phou Asa Mountain - The 4000 islands - Don Khong Island (B/L)

-After breakfast we'll head to the little village of Ban Khiet Ngong, where we'll take an elephant ride to Mount Asa.
+After breakfast we'll head to the little village of Ban Khiet Ngong.
+Trek alongside your elephant through paddy fields and wetlands, you will be led inside the jungle that surrounds the area by your mahout and guide.
+This activity is now an important source of income for the villagers and it helps them to avoid selling the elephants and discourage wildlife hunting.
 Later in the afternoon we’ll take a scenic drive to Don Khong.
 This island is one of the larger permanent islands in the ‘Si Pan Don’ (4000 Islands) area.
 We'll spend the night on Don Khong Island.

 Day 04 Si Phan Don - Waterfalls - Don Khone Island (B/L)